ulissesalmeida/mehcoding.github.io/_posts/2020-09-05-a-quick-style-guide-update-for-elixir-1-11.md

 title:  A Quick Style Guide Update for Elixir 1.11
 date:   2020-09-05
 author: Ulisses Almeida
-categories: Elixir
+categories: Elixir 1.11 is coming and bringing new data constructors compile checks that will change a little bit the safest way to write Elixir code.
+The good news is: it is for the best.
+The update will make your structs attribute access less verbose and straightforward.
 lang: en
-excerpt: "Today I would like to share my thoughts about some Elixir good practices in writing maintainable code.
-The guidelines below cover topics that aren't present in the currently available style guides.
-They can be counterintuitive or controversial; so talk it over with your team before adopting them."
+excerpt: "Elixir 1.11 ."
 image: /assets/elixir_guide.jpg
 ---